 Original owner of Gardners Candies, James “Pike” Gardner, has been credited with designing the first heart-shaped chocolates box for Valentines Day in the late 1800’s.
 You’ll find a few of these, plus old kettles, molds and memorabilia from the turn of last century – as well as photos of the Circus Train Wreck that happened just down the street – in a small museum in back of the original store in Tyrone PA.
 Be sure to purchase at least one signature Peanut Butter Meltaway before leaving.

 Best Places to Eat in the Altoona Area

 A throwback if there ever was one, Tom and Joe’s has been a stalwart Altoona institution since it opened in 1933.
-Waitresses banter with patrons (sometimes pushing the tease), the Chicken Breast Diner with Veggies costs $4.99, and tableside nickelodeons still feature original 50’s song – like Louis Armstrong’s Hello Dolly and the best of Elvis.
+Waitresses banter with patrons (sometimes pushing the tease), and table-side nickelodeons still feature original 50’s song – like Louis Armstrong’s Hello Dolly and the best of Elvis.

 Where to Stay in Altoona PA

 STAY: With no boutique hotels in Altoona, try for a decent branded lodging.
 The relatively new Fairfield Inn & Suites is is clean, friendly, and with a complimentary hot and cold breakfast, it’s the most upscale mid-range chain hotel in town.